Tesla Energy: Tesla Solar Inverter

 In January 2021, the company introduced its own solar inverter.
 The company says the Tesla Solar Inverter builds on the technology it developed for the Powerwall and electric car inverters.
-Like the Powerwall and Tesla's cars, the solar inverter is capable of receiving over-the-air updates from built-in cellular connectivity.
+Like the Powerwall and Tesla's cars, the solar inverter is capable of receiving over-the-air updates through built-in cellular connectivity.
 The product has been noted for using older string inverter technology (many systems now use micro-inverters), but that it has the potential to drive the cost of Tesla's solar systems even lower.
-EnergySage, a solar buyers guide website, gave the Tesla Solar Inverter a ranking of "very good," generally praising the device but noting that its 97.5% efficiency and 12.5 year warranty lags behind industry leaders.
+EnergySage, a solar buyers guide website, gave the Tesla Solar Inverter a rating of "very good", generally praising the device but noting that its efficiency ratings and 12.5-year warranty lag behind industry leaders.

-The inverter comes in two sizes: 3.8 kW and 7.6 kW of AC power output.
-The 3.8 kW model is sized to meet the needs of Tesla's smallest solar panel system size and has two maximum power point trackers.
-The 7.6 kW model is sized to meet the needs of Tesla's medium solar panel system size and has four maximum power point trackers.
-Installations using Tesla's large system size use a 3.8 kW and a 7.6 kW inverter, while Tesla's extra large systems use two 7.6 kW inverters.
+The most recent version of the inverter was introduced in May 2023 and comes in four sizes: 3.8 kW, 5 kW, 5.7 kW, and 7.6 kW of AC power output.
+Each has four maximum power point trackers and an efficiency of 98%.

+The prior version of the inverter came in two sizes: one with 3.8 kW of output, two maximum power point trackers and an efficiency of 97.5%, and the other with 7.6 kW of output, four maximum power point trackers and an efficiency of 98%.
+The inverter can connect to WiFi and link with the Tesla app, allowing users to monitor energy production and update the inverter's firmware.

 Tesla's Powerwall+, introduced in April 2021, includes an integrated Tesla Solar Inverter.

 Battery energy storage

 Tesla Powerwall

 The Tesla Powerwall is a rechargeable lithium-ion battery energy storage device intended to be used for home energy storage.
 The current generation Powerwall 2 is capable of storing 13.5 kilowatt-hours for solar self-consumption, time of use load shifting, and backup power.

 A Powerwall system can be composed of up to 10 Powerwalls, including a combination of Powerwall+ and traditional Powerwalls.
 In areas where building codes allow, up to three of these devices may be "stacked" front to back to take up less space.

 The Powerwall+ combines the functions of a Powerwall 2, the Tesla Solar Inverter and a Backup Gateway (a system controller and transfer switch).
 The combination simplifies installation and allows for even greater power delivery during periods of full sun.

-Tesla no longer sells Powerwalls directly to consumers.
-They must be purchased alongside solar panel or Solar Roof systems from Tesla or from a certified installer.
-Additionally, starting in late May 2021, Tesla Energy requires all new solar panel and Solar Roof customers to purchase at least one Powerwall with their system.